-Professional Doctorates aim to integrate academic and professional knowledge in new ways.
-A professional doctorate is designed to develop the capabilities of individuals to work within a professional context.
-In Cardiff School of Social Sciences we offer an integrated professional doctorate scheme within which education, health and social work professionals work together for some of the taught modules.
+At Cardiff University School of Social Sciences we offer an integrated Professional Doctorate scheme that integrates academic and professional knowledge in new ways.
 The unique interprofessional learning allows students to reflect on both what is shared across professional boundaries and what is distinctive to their own occupational traditions.

 - Doctor of Education (EdD)